Ravenswood Senior Center updates: Column

 I celebrated my 89th birthday on Nov.
 16. I have been wanting spaghetti for some time so I chose to have my birthday dinner at Gino’s.
 After our meal Robbie and I went across the street to Wendy’s and joined the “older generation” that gathers there almost every evening.
 My friend Inkey Arose was there and she had a birthday card with a dollar in it for me.
 The dollar in cards originated many years ago when Robbie said “a card isn’t worth a darn without a dollar in it.”
 We explained the dollar tradition to those at Wendy’s and suddenly everyone got their wallets out and showered me with dollars.
 They also sang Happy Birthday to me — four times!
 It was a really fun impromptu event and I enjoyed all the stories and birthday wishes.

 The city’s Christmas parade will be Friday, Nov.
 26, at 6 p.m.
 It will end at the Riverfront Park.
 Santa will be there and there will be treats for the kids.
 The official lighting of the Christmas displays will also be held at the park.
 We remind you that donations are taken at the Gingerbread House each evening.
 The donations help to purchase new displays and other needed items for the lighting of the park.
 If you would like to volunteer to man the Gingerbread House you can contact Steve Bradley and he will be happy to schedule you.

 Ravenswood Senior News

-One-day trips must be paid in full when signing up for them.
+We remind you that one-day trips must be paid in full when signing up for them.
 Multiple-day trips may be paid in installments as listed on the trip flyer.
-Insurance is available on multiple-day trips.
-All trips and insurance policies must be paid in separate checks.
+Insurance is also available for multiple-day trips.
+All insurance policies and trips must be paid in separate checks.

-You may call trip coordinator Kay Parsons at 304-372-3970 for more information on trips of your choice.
+You may call trip coordinator Kay Parsons at 304-372-3970 to learn more about trips of your choice.